 31 Wherefore I say unto you, All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Ghost shall not be forgiven unto men.
 (Matthew 12:31)

 Their consciences become so pricked after death, that they cast themselves into that place furthest from God—Hell:

 26 For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins,

 27 But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries.
 (Hebrews 10:26-27)

-Until the final judgment, we are allowed to be directed by our hearts after death.
+Until the last judgment, Heaven allows our hearts to direct us after death.
 If we have the least bit of love for God, we will return to Him, if only for a life review, and then on to wherever else our love pulls us.
-This is reported by Near Death Experiencers; they were given a choice to stay, or return to earth; it was their choice:
+This is reported by people who have a Near-Death Experience; they were given a choice to stay, or return to earth; it was their choice:

 7 Then shall the dust return to the earth as it was: and the spirit shall return unto God who gave it.
 (Ecclesiastes 12:7)